 Watch with us!

 Come enjoy watching birds with us!
+Our expert birding guides have spent years learning to identify birds by sight and sound, and have a passion for wild bird conservation.
 You’ll learn keys to bird identification, where you can look for wild birds in your neighborhood, how to make your own backyard a habitat for wild birds, and more.
 This monthly meetup is included with garden admission.